edamame-course/2015-tutorials/final/2015-06-22-introduction_to_the_shell.md

 ## Examining the contents of other directories

-By default, the `ls` commands lists the contents of the working directory (i.e. the directory you are in).
+By default, the `ls` command lists the contents of the working directory (i.e. the directory you are in).
 You can always find the directory you are in using the `pwd` command.
 However, you can also give `ls` the names of other directories to view.
-Navigate to the home directory if you are not already there.
+Navigate to the `tutorial_shell` directory if you are not already there.

 Type:

 ```
-cd
+cd ..
 ```

 Then enter the command:

 ```
-ls edamame-data
+ls tutorial_shell
 ```

-This will list the contents of the `edamame-data` directory without you having to navigate there.
+This will list the contents of the `tutorial_shell` directory without you having to navigate there.

 The `cd` command works in a similar way.
-Try entering:
+Using `cd ..` navigate two levels higher than `tutorial_shell`.
+Now navigate back to tutorial shell in one line of code that looks something like:

 ```
-cd
-cd edamame-data/shell/hidden
+cd <directory_1>/<directory_2>/tutorial_shell
 ```

-and you will jump directly to `hidden` without having to go through the intermediate directory.
+and you will jump directly to `tutorial_shell` without having to go through the intermediates.

-****
-**Exercise**

-Try finding the 'anotherfile.txt' file without changing directories.
-****

 ## Full vs. Relative Paths

 The `cd` command takes an argument which is the directory name.
 Directories can be specified using either a *relative* path or a full *path*.
 The directories on the computer are arranged into a hierarchy.
 The full path tells you where a directory is in that hierarchy.
 Navigate to the home directory.
 Now, enter the `pwd` command and you should see:

 ```
-/home/username
+/home/<username>
 ```

 which is the full name of your home directory.
-This tells you that you are in a directory called `username`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
+This tells you that you are in a directory called `<your username>`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
-So, to summarize: `username` is a directory in `home` which is a directory in `/`.
+So, to summarize: `your username` is a directory in `home` which is a directory in `/`.

 Now enter the following command:

 ```
-cd /home/username/edamame-data/shell/hidden
+cd /home/<your username>/edamame-data/shell/hidden
 ```

 This jumps to `hidden`.
 Now go back to the home directory (cd).
 We saw earlier that the command: